FinalCionide/PPLGPwn_PS42016A-s_v2/README.md

 If you have an LG tv, great.
 If you DONT have an LG tv, Go back to google for your situation, this is for LG WEB OS.

+This is for PS4 Model 2016A Slim Running FW 11.00 only.

 Using Mac OS SSH to your television isn't the wisest option, if you keep getting WAITING FOR STAGE 2 shut off PS4 every time, this fork may help via ssh.